If your lawn starting to produce flowers, and you do not know what to do with it, identifying the plant will be the first step.

 Whereas most grasses are perennials with heights ranging from 0.5 inches to 8 feet.
 Moreover, grasses belong to the family Poaceae.

-Flowers of grasses are usually green in color but have other color variations too.
+Grass Flowers are usually green but have other color variations too.
 For example, white, purple, or yellow.

 Cosmos plants carry simple foliage arranged oppositely in the stem, whereas grasses bear long, narrow, and blady leaves with parallel veins.